pannous/game-of-colors/README.md

 Uses sdl2 as canvas: http://libsdl.org/

+Compile and run with
-gcc  -I /usr/local/include/SDL2 -lSDL2 game_of_colors.c -o game_of_colors
+gcc  -I /usr/local/include/SDL2 -lSDL2 game_of_colors.c -o game_of_colors &&
 ./game_of_colors